 - One Rank One Pension – OROP

-- Should Media be Regulated?
+- Should there be regulation of Media?

 - Demonetization – How it affected the Economy of India?